What’s the Difference: Photoshop CS6, Elements 11, & Lightroom 4?

 - Content-Aware Fill

-- Content-Aware Move, Extend, and Patch
+- Content-Aware Move, Extend & Patch

 - 64-bit support (for performance)